melnicek/notes/pivoting.md

-# pivoting
+# Pivoting

-## 2 types
+## There are 2 types of pivoting

-1. Tunnelling/Proxying
+1. Port Forwarding (only one port)
-2. Port Forwarding
+2. Tunnelling and Proxying (all ports)

 ## proxychains